 - Any appeals should be made in writing to the address below.
 Details of why your organisation is appealing against the decision should be given.
 This may include supporting information, such as financial information not included in your original application.

-- Under the Discretionary Rate Relief scheme, relief once approved shall be granted for two years.
+- Under the DRR scheme, relief once approved shall be granted for two years.
 Relief may be granted for one year if your organisation is new or at the discretion of the Council.

-- However, organisations are required to notify the Voluntary Sector and Inclusive Economy team of any change to their status, changes to their constitution/rules and changes of membership rates.
-Failure to do so could result in the loss of rate relief and action by the Council to recover any relief previously awarded.
+Important note: Failure to do so could result in the loss of rate relief.
+Also, action by us to recover any relief previously awarded.

 For more about the scheme or the application form, please contact us on grants@calderdale.gov.uk